Life with an Ordinary Guy Who Reincarnated into a Total Fantasy Knockout: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on May 17, 2021.
 It is produced by OLM and directed by Sayaka Yamai, with Toshimitsu Takeuchi handling the series' scripts, Aoi Yamato designing the characters, and Takeshi Watanabe composing the music.
 It aired from January 12 to March 30, 2022, on TV Tokyo and BS TV Tokyo.
 The opening theme song is "Akatsuki no Salaryman" (Salaryman at Dawn) by Yoshiki Fukuyama, while the ending theme song is "FA'NTASY to!" by Luce Twinkle Wink.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.

 On July 20, 2022, Crunchyroll announced that the series will receive an English dub, which premiered the following day.

-Episode list
+Episodes

 Reception

 The series ranked 19th in the 2020 Next Manga Award in the web manga category.

+By December 2024, the series had over 1 million copies in circulation.